NFL free agent Odell Beckham Jr. taken off plane in Miami

 MIAMI (AP) — NFL free agent Odell Beckham Jr. was removed by police from an aircraft before takeoff at Miami International Airport after officials said he failed to respond to requests to buckle his seatbelt and appeared to be unconscious, police and airline officials said Sunday.

-“Fearing that Mr. Beckham was seriously ill, and that his condition would worsen through the expected five-hour flight, (aircraft crew members) called for police and fire rescue,” Miami Dade Police Officer Luis Sierra said in a statement following the 9:30 a.m.
+“Fearing that Mr. Beckham was seriously ill, and that his condition would worsen through the expected 5 hour flight, (flight crew members) called for police and fire rescue,” Miami Dade Police Officer Luis Sierra said in a statement following the 9:30 a.m.
 Sunday incident.

 “As they tried to wake (Beckham) to fasten his seat belt, he appeared to be coming in and out of consciousness,” the statement said.

-American Airlines representative Alfredo Garduno confirmed that flight 1228, bound for Los Angeles, returned to the gate before takeoff “due to a customer failing to follow crew members’ instructions and refusing to fasten their seat belt.”
+American Airlines representative Alfredo Garduno confirmed that flight 1228 to Los Angeles returned to the gate before takeoff “due to a customer failing to follow crew members’ instructions and refusing to fasten their seat belt.”

+Carlos Gauna, a passenger in business class, said he recognized Beckham before boarding the flight and later used his cellphone camera to record him walking through the airport terminal with police.
+He said Beckham had been seated in first class.

+“He just walked quietly.
+Police escorted him out,” Gauna said, adding that the flight was full and he heard “grumblings” among other passengers.

+Gauna, a filmmaker, was returning home to Camarillo, California, near Los Angeles, after more than two weeks documenting sharks in the Atlantic Ocean off the coast of Brazil.

+He said the aircraft was taxiing toward takeoff when the captain announced “a situation with a passenger” required a return to the terminal.
+Gauna said an ambulance arrived and paramedics boarded the aircraft and spoke with Beckham before police removed him.

-Other passengers re-boarded and the flight departed later for Los Angeles, Garduno said.
-He did not immediately respond to questions about how many passengers were on the flight.
+The other passengers re-boarded and the flight departed later for Los Angeles, where Gauna spoke with The Associated Press

 Police said Beckham “was escorted to the non-secure area of the terminal by the officers where he made other arrangements.”